TheNoButton/PySpectrometer2/README.md

 The following command line options must be considered:

-- Video device number
+- `--device` Video device number
-- Framerate
+- `--fps` Preferred framerate
+- `--flip` Capture image mirroring (if the original image is arranged red to blue)

 **Note: the expected resolution from USB cameras is 800x600, other resolutions will cause the software to crash!**